-The Alpine Responsibility Code in Canada and the United states is for the safety of the skiing and snowboarding mountain enthusiast.
-Please, Know the Code.
+The Alpine Responsibility Code in Canada and the United states is for the safety of the skiing and snowboarding enthusiast.
+Respect the Code.

 Alpine Responsibility Code

 There are elements of risk that common sense and personal awareness can help reduce.
 You must adhere to the codes listed below and share the responsibility with others for a safe outdoor experience.